Unit 1.1 - Introduction

 This is the open-source Rust training material we use for our professional multi-day (embedded) Rust training programs.

-It comprises several modules based on the material of the teach-rs project (now part of Trifecta Tech Foundation) that we previously co-developed and that we contribute back to when improvements are made.
+The material comprises several modules based on the material of the teach-rs project (now part of Trifecta Tech Foundation) that we previously co-developed and that we contribute back to when improvements are made.

 Published under the CC-BY-SA 4.0 license, you are free to use and share this material as long as you give us appropriate credit and share any modifications you make under that same license.